County Laois: Railways

+There used to be railway stations at Mountmellick and Abbeyleix which now the station houses have become residences.

+Both stations stopped in the 60s.

+The line was from Kilkenny city to Abbeyleix to Portlaoise and then on to Mountmellick.It was originally planned that the line would go on to connect Mountmellick to Geashill and with possibility for another line from Geashill to Mullingar but these were never built leaving Mountmellick as a dead end.Mountmellick being a dead end lead to its closure the Portlaoise to Abbeyleix to Kilkenny city line closed as it was not as popular as the Carlow to Kilkenny line.

 Road transport

 The M7 road runs through County Laois.
 This is one of the busiest roadways in Ireland connecting Dublin and Limerick and acts as part of the route for the M8 which connects Cork to Dublin.
 The M8 joins the M7 to the south of Portlaoise.
 Road infrastructure has improved greatly in the county over the past decade.
 Most major interurban routes through Laois have now been upgraded to motorway standards.
 All major traffic bottlenecks in Laois such as Abbeyleix and Mountrath have been bypassed following the opening of the M7/M8 tolled motorway project in May 2010.
 Both towns were major intercity bottlenecks for motorists, especially Abbeyleix where delays of up to 30 minutes or more were common.

 Bus Éireann provides regular intercity bus services in the county.
 The Dublin to Limerick service runs every hour through towns and villages on the old N7 road (now R445) while the Dublin to Cork intercity bus service runs every two hours through towns in the county.